rrooggiieerr/xyscreens.py/README.md

 KIMEX\
 DELUXX

-Please let me know if your projector screen or projector lift works with this integration so I can improve the overview of supported devices.
+Please let me know if your projector screen or projector lift works with this library so I can improve the overview of supported devices.